-An expat in Kathmandu and his Nepali gardener attempt to bridge the gap of culture and language as they face the uncertainty of Covid-19 together.
+An expat in Kathmandu and his Nepali gardener try to bridge culture and language gaps in the face of Covid-19.

 Knees creaking, ankles cracking, I slouch up the stairs for my daily workout.
 It would be considered a series of sprawls and slumps by anyone’s standards, but it’s enough to coax beads of sweat from my brow and induce enough body odour to convince anyone otherwise.

 My laboured ascent is interrupted by the gardener, who’s been living on the rental property’s site since we were locked down.
 “Namaskar, Thomas sir,” he lets out with a grin as he levers himself up from sweeping.

 He learned my name about a month ago, after I moved back in with my father, just before Corona virus’s bells tolled for Nepal.
 Sometime during the lockdown, I learned his name is Dahmur (I’m not exactly sure how to spell his name).
 Dahmur goes on to say more, which is rather unusual.
 What he asks is rather alarming—it isn’t “Sanchai, sir?”, “Ke cha?”, or any pleasantries he has grown accustomed to me understanding.
 He’s an extremely nice man, with kind eyes; inquisitive and chirpy.
 He has an inconsistent centre of gravity—like the drum he’s perhaps named after, one that you sway side to side, its small beads hitting each faces’ skin.
 He’s not a voracious drinker; he’s just the type who wrings his hands when talking.
 His eyes are still warm, but they’re slightly worried, tired even.